 Undergraduates interested in supervised reading and research may enroll in courses offered by many departments under the designation of 91 or 910.
 Such courses are not Independent Study but regular courses with weekly or biweekly meeting times agreed upon by the instructor and student.
 Students enrolled in Reading and Research courses are expected to complete course work under supervision and not independently.
-Instructors of such courses must hold a teaching appointment.
-(See also Responsibility for Instruction on page 14.)
+Instructors of such courses must hold a teaching appointment and may not be teaching fellows or teaching assistants.
+(See also Responsibility for Instruction on page 14 and Independent Study on page 26.)

 Graduate students enrolled in Reading and Research courses (300-level courses) do not receive letter grades but are graded SAT/UNS.
 Undergraduates may not enroll in courses numbered in the 300s or 3000s.
 However, Advanced Standing students in their fourth year of residence who are candidates for the master's degree may enroll in such courses with the instructor's permission.
-(See also Undergraduates in Courses Designated "Primarily for Graduates" on page 33.)
+(See also Undergraduates in Courses Designated "Primarily for Graduates" on page 34.)